 I heard about it through my network, so I took part in the soliciting procedure, and they selected me.
 This was for several reasons.
 First of all I had experience at local governments, and secondly they were impressed by my approach and my personality.
-I did not have that much experience in crisis Most important is to be connecting and have an exploratory view communication.
+I did not have that much experience in crisis

-Heard about it through network and solicited, had experience at local governments
+Heard about it through network and applied, had experience at local governments communication.